dsx1123/telemetry_collector/README.md

     When first start the service, script will check if certificates are genearted, if not will create them for mdt and gnmi plugin validate for 10 years.

-2. to enable TLS of mdt plugin, uncomment below lines in `etc/telegraf/telegraf.conf`:
+2. TLS is enabeld on cisco_telemetry_mdt plugin, comment below lines in `etc/telegraf/telegraf.conf` to disable it:
     ```ini
     # uncomment below to enable tls for dial-out plguin
     tls_cert = "/etc/telegraf/cert/telegraf.crt"